oliviermasson/snapomatic/README.md

     Mounting DWHLOGS on host jfs8
     Mounting BIDATA on host jfs8
     Mounting UATLOGS on host jfs8

+In this case, the databases were divided into a datafile and a log ASM diskgroup.
+This is required for PIT recovery as explained above.
+The copy of the datafile needs to be from an earlier point in time than the logs.

     Discovering contents of ASM diskgroup
     Retrieving contents of diskgroups...